 During his career, Jay has represented public, private and not-for-profit companies, along with individual producers, directors, writers, actors, musical and visual artists, industry executives and entrepreneurs.
 His individual clients have over the years garnered prestigious international awards in every major creative media, including Oscar, Emmy, Grammy and Clio award recognition.

-Jay is co-author of Entertainment and Media Law Client Strategies, published by Aspatore Books in 2007, and co-author of Entertainment Law & Business, the third edition of which was published by Juris in 2009.
-He was also editor of Law and the Television of the ‘80s, published by Oceana in 1982, and a contributing editor for Entertainment Industry Contracts, first published by Matthew Bender in 1986.
-He has served as adjunct professor of law at both the University of Oklahoma and Oklahoma City University, and has lectured on entertainment industry legal matters at UCLA, USC and the American Film Institute (“AFI”) in Los Angeles and New York.
-Jay has also served on the advisory committee of the AFI’s Third Decade Council and was a founding member of the Academy of Interactive Arts and Science’s Board of Governors.
+Jay is co-author of Entertainment Law & Business, the third edition of which was published by Juris in 2013, and contributing co-author of Entertainment and Media Law Client Strategies, published by Aspatore Books in 2007.
+He was also a contributing editor for Entertainment Industry Contracts, published by Matthew Bender in 1996 and co-editor of Law and the Television of the ‘80s, published by Oceana in 1982.
+He has served as adjunct professor of law at both the University of Oklahoma and Oklahoma City University, and has lectured on entertainment industry legal matters at UCLA, USC and the American Film Institute (AFI) in Los Angeles and New York.
+Jay has served on the advisory committee of the AFI’s Third Decade Council and was a founding member of the Academy of Interactive Arts and Sciences board of governors.